Schemata in Musicians: Reflecting Psychological Patterns and Strengthening Self-Competence

 Unrelenting Standards / Hypercriticalness:

-Conviction that only technical perfection and flawless performances are acceptable.
-The feeling that without top-level musical achievement, one will be neither respected nor valued in the ensemble or in the music scene.
-The fear of losing parental love if mistakes occur, since from the child’s perspective the parents often made great sacrifices for their musical education—sacrifices the child feels indebted for.
+The conviction that only technical perfection and flawless performances are acceptable.
+The feeling that without first-class musical achievements, one will neither be respected nor valued in the ensemble or the music scene.
+The fear of losing parental love in case of mistakes—parents who, from the child’s perspective, often made great sacrifices for musical training and to whom one therefore “owes” something.

 Mistrust / Abuse:

-This pattern often brings particular burdens, as it frequently arises from the hierarchical structures of classical music education.
-Musicians with this schema accept humiliating treatment, being shouted at, or unfair criticism by conductors, teachers, or established musicians as “normal” or even as necessary for their development.
-Alternatively, they suspect everywhere that others will betray, deceive, or punish them.
-They tend to normalize inappropriate treatment or feel responsible for it, and they develop excessive adaptation to hierarchical structures and/or have great difficulty trusting that others mean well with them.
-This pattern is often reinforced by authoritarian music pedagogy or experiences of family violence in childhood.
+This schema often carries a heavy burden, since it frequently stems from the hierarchical structures of classical music training.
+Musicians with this schema accept humiliating treatment, yelling, or unfair criticism by conductors, professors, or established musicians as “normal” or even necessary for their development.
+Alternatively, they may constantly suspect that others intend to betray, hurt, humiliate, “screw,” cheat, lie to, or punish them.
+They tend to normalize mistreatment (believing they deserve it) or feel responsible for it, leading to excessive adaptation to hierarchy and/or great difficulty trusting others’ goodwill.
+This schema is often reinforced by authoritarian music pedagogy or by experiences of family violence in childhood.

 Punitiveness: